 Tips for Successful Proofreading:

-The time needed will vary depending on the length of the paper and your writing skills.
+The time needed for proofreading will vary depending on the length of the paper and your writing skills.

 It is much harder to catch errors on a computer screen, and proofreading an actual paper eliminates online distractions.
 Concentration is key.

 Your ears will help you catch the errors your eyes may miss.
-For example, word omissions, duplicate words, poor or awkward word choices and sentence structure are often heard but not seen.
+For example, word omissions, duplicate words, poor or awkward word choices, and sentence structure are often heard but not seen.

 Do you make the same mistakes each time you write?
-Maybe you confuse there, thier, and they’re or forget to capitalize the first word of sentences.
+Maybe you confuse there, their, and they’re or forget to capitalize the first word of sentences.
 By becoming aware of your common errors, you can focus on looking for these mistakes during the proofreading process.

 Look for one or two types of errors at a time.
-For instance, first check for spelling and end punctuation, then reread again and check for internal punctuation and grammar.
-Next, check for capitalization of proper nouns.
+For instance, first, check for spelling and end punctuation, reread, and check for internal punctuation and grammar.
+Next, check for the capitalization of proper nouns.
 When finished, check for formatting.